Summary

 AIC threshold for model selection (default is 2), determining whether to

-add presence samples to the background (default is TRUE
+add presence samples to the background (default is TRUE),

 and whether to employ user-specified weights.
 For a comprehensive

-description of all arguments, refer to ?calibration
+description of all arguments, refer to ?calibration.

 In this example, we will evaluate the models considering two omission

-errors (5% and 10%), with model selection based on the 5% omission
+errors (5% and 10%), with model selection based on a 10% omission error.

-number of available cores on your machine, run
+detect the number of available cores on your machine, run

-Maxnet Models
+Maxnet models

 Let’s calibrate the maxnet models: